ory/hydra/UPGRADE.md

   3. Redirects the browser back to Hydra, appending the consent response (http://hydra.mydomain.com/oauth2/auth?client_id=...&consent=zxI...).
 6. Hydra validates consent response and generates access tokens, authorize codes, refresh tokens, and id tokens.

-This approach has several disadvantages:
+This approach had several disadvantages:

 1. Validating and generating the JSON Web Tokens (JWTs) requires libraries for each language
   1. Because libraries are required, auto generating SDKs from the swagger spec is impossible.
 Thus, every language